KTH/devops-course/contributions/essay/marcusew/README.md

 ## Topic
 Different ways of improving DevOps with Machine learning.

-My proposalis to write an essay on how you could use machine learning to improve DevOps.
+My proposal is to write an essay on how you could use machine learning to improve DevOps.
 I did some research and couldn't find so many solutions related to devops.
 I therefore propose an essay about gathering ideas on how machine learning can improve this area.

 Examples: